 - 1. Utilise the ongoing Big Data for Better Outcomes (BD4BO) programme to catalyse and support the evolution towards value based and more outcomes-focused and sustainable healthcare systems in Europe.
 This will be achieved by exploiting the opportunities emerging from the wealth of data from many evolving data sources to generate a body of evidence that will inform policy debates.
-The programme's objectives are to maximise the potential of large amounts of data from variable, quickly developing digital and non-digital sources. - 2.
-Establish a core distributed data infrastructure to allow real world evidence data repositories to be combined to overcome the challenge posed by the sheer volume of data and number of repositories and enable the generation of a body of evidence that will inform policy debates. - 3.
+The programme's objectives are to maximise the potential of large amounts of data from variable, quickly developing digital and non-digital sources.
+Beneficiaries participating in complementary actions selected under the BD4BO programme will be required to conclude a collaboration agreement with the complementary beneficiaries to coordinate the work under the complementary grant agreement(s). - 2.
+Establish a core distributed data infrastructure to allow real world evidence data repositories to be combined to overcome the challenge posed by the sheer volume of data and number of repositories and enable the generation of a body of evidence that will inform policy debates.
+This project will be part of the BD4BO programme and therefore the consortium will be required to conclude collaboration agreements9 with other BD4BO projects. - 3.
 Address the growing problem of multi-morbidity by developing programmes to support improved patient health literacy and understanding of multi-morbidity in context of patients' lives. - 4.
 Extension of the RADAR programme to other disease areas by leveraging the RADAR-CNS platform to study cohorts of patients who suffer from other conditions such as chronic pain or Alzheimer's disease.
 This will allow the development of methods for real-time identification of behavioural and physiological patterns (bio-signatures) that culminate in relapse.
 Early detection and communication of "red flags" to patients, care-givers and providers can prompt help-seeking behaviour and deployment of just-in-time interventions that may prevent relapse episodes, effectively altering one's clinical trajectory.
+Projects under the RADAR programme will be required to conclude collaboration agreements9 with each other.